 Drawing in class | Rachel Smith

 Rachel develops ways to integrate technology into visual practice.
 She has a deep understanding of new media and its application to education through her previous role as Vice President for Services of the New Media Consortium, and prior experience leading her own graphic design company.
-Rachel is a skilled visual facilitator and recorder and works with groups both both face-to-face and virtually.
+Rachel is a skilled visual facilitator and recorder and works with groups both face-to-face and virtually.

 My Art Lesson: Much of what I wrote for Doodlers Unite could be written here.
 Great reinforcement for those visual learners who need validation for their unique learning style.
 Also great for teaching visual communication skills, such as graphic design classes.